gregology/gregology.github.io/codex.md

 title: Codex Vitae
 ---

-By defining my beliefs and principles I can recognise when my actions misalign.
+By defining my beliefs & principles I can recognise when my actions misalign.
 When this inevitably occurs, I will *consciously* decide whether to alter my actions or my Codex Vitae.
-This public document is an invitation to others to hold me accountable to my commitments.
+This public document is an invitation to others to hold me accountable to my commitments and to help me identify contradictions.

 ## Table of Contents